Pir Naseeruddin Naseer

-Syed Ghulam Naseeruddin Naseer Gilani (14 November 1949 – 13 February 2009) (پیرسید نصیر الدین نصیرگیلانی) was a Pakistani Islamic scholar, poet, and spiritual leader who served as the custodian (Sajjāda Nāshīn) of the Golra Sharif shrine in Islamabad.
+Syed Naseeruddin Naseer Gilani (14 November 1949 – 13 February 2009) (پیرسید نصیر الدین نصیرگیلانی) was a Pakistani Islamic scholar, poet, and spiritual leader who served as the custodian (Sajjāda Nāshīn) of the Golra Sharif shrine in Islamabad.
 A descendant of Meher Ali Shah, he was the son of Syed Ghulam Moinuddin Gilani and the nephew of Syed Shah Abdul Haq Gilani.

 Renowned as a polyglot and prolific writer, he composed poetry in Arabic, Urdu, Punjabi, and Persian.
-He authored more than 30 books on Islamic theology, Qur’anic exegesis, hadith, Islamic jurisprudence, and the life of the Prophet Muhammad.
-His Persian Rubā‘iyyāt (quatrains) have been included in university curricula in Iran.
+He authored more than 30 books on Islamic theology, Quranic exegesis, hadith, Islamic jurisprudence, and the life of Muhammad.
+His Persian Rubā'iyyāt (quatrains) have been included in university curricula in Iran.

 He played a prominent role in promoting the values of Islam, love, peace, unity, and humanity across South Asia and internationally.
 His poetry was famously adapted into Qawwali by Nusrat Fateh Ali Khan, further amplifying his spiritual influence.
+He could himself play the harmonium, an instrument associated with Qawwali.

 Early life and education

 Syed Ghulam Naseeruddin Naseer Gilani was born on 14 November 1949 (22 Muharram 1369 AH) in Golra Sharif, near Rawalpindi, into a distinguished spiritual family descended from Meher Ali Shah of Golra Sharif.

 He received his initial religious education at the ancestral madrasa in Golra Sharif under the guidance of his father, Syed Ghulam Moinuddin Gillani, and other resident scholars.
 This early spiritual and academic training took place in a deeply rooted environment of Qadiriyya–Chishti Sufi traditions.

-From an early age, Naseer actively studied Qur’an tajwīd (recitation) and classical Islamic sciences.
+From an early age, Naseer actively studied Quran tajwīd (recitation) and classical Islamic sciences.
 According to a biographical article:

-“Pir Naseeruddin began Tajwīd with Mahbub Ali Lakhanvi and mastered multiple recitation styles… his melodious recitation captivated audiences.”
+"Pir Naseeruddin began Tajwīd with Mahbub Ali Lakhanvi and mastered multiple recitation styles... his melodious recitation captivated audiences."

-Beyond scripture and jurisprudence, he was educated in Persian and Urdu literature, memorized classical poetry, and became adept in grammar, logic, and theology, all within the family’s spiritual institution, rather than formal secular universities.
+Beyond scripture and jurisprudence, he was educated in Persian and Urdu literature, memorized classical poetry, and became adept in grammar, logic, and theology, all within the family's spiritual institution, rather than formal secular universities.

 Career

 Pir Naseeruddin became the Sajjāda Nāshīn (custodian) of the Golra Sharif shrine after the passing of his father, Syed Ghulam Moinuddin Gilani.
 In this capacity, he led religious gatherings, led spiritual rituals, and delivered Khutbahs at the shrine throughout the 1980s and 1990s.

 He was widely recognized for his public oratory and poetic recitations, which drew thousands to the shrine.
-His addresses often combined Islamic teachings with contemporary moral and social commentary, earning him acclaim as “a man of letters, an intellectual, poet of repute and a linguist”.
+His addresses often combined Islamic teachings with contemporary moral and social commentary, earning him acclaim as "a man of letters, an intellectual, poet of repute and a linguist".

 Between the late 1990s and 2000s, Pir Naseeruddin expanded his teaching mission abroad, especially in Europe and North America.
 He delivered Islamic lectures in Urdu, English, and Persian to the Pakistani diaspora, emphasizing interfaith understanding, peace, and spiritual unity.

 His international influence grew thanks to media exposure; recordings of his Qawwali-style poetry were performed by Nusrat Fateh Ali Khan, bringing spiritual audiences to his work across South Asia and beyond.